mikecann/gatsby_mikecann.co.uk/source/_posts/a-game-developer-learns-machine-learning-mr-nibbles-basics.md

 2. [A Game Developer Learns Machine Learning - A Little Deeper](/machine-learning/a-game-developer-learns-machine-learning-a-little-deeper/)
 3. A Game Developer Learns Machine Learning - Mr Nibbles Basics

+# Code

+If you want to see the code for this post then checkout this tag: https://github.com/mikecann/MrNibblesML/tree/MrNibblesBasicsBlogPost

 # Mr Nibbles Forever vs Mr Nibbles

 My original [Intent](/machine-learning/a-game-developer-learns-machine-learning-intent/) was to teach an ML agent to learn my game [Mr Nibbles Forever](http://epicshrimp.com/app/mrnibblesforever/).
 Based on my experience up to this point I think what might be easier is to begin with trying to train an agent to learn a game similar to "[Mr Nibbles](http://mr-nibbles.com/)" instead of  "[Mr Nibbles Forever](http://epicshrimp.com/app/mrnibblesforever/)".